Excitatory amino acid transporter 2: Function

 SLC1A2 / EAAT2 is a member of a family of the solute carrier family of proteins.
 The membrane-bound protein is the principal transporter that clears the excitatory neurotransmitter glutamate from the extracellular space at synapses in the central nervous system.
 Glutamate clearance is necessary for proper synaptic activation and to prevent neuronal damage from excessive activation of glutamate receptors.
 EAAT2 is responsible for over 90% of glutamate reuptake within the brain.

 This diagram shows the tissue distribution of glutamate transporter 1 (EAAT2) in the brain.

 Clinical significance

 Mutations in and decreased expression of this protein are associated with amyotrophic lateral sclerosis (ALS).
 The drug riluzole approved for the treatment of ALS upregulates EAAT2.

 Ceftriaxone, an antibiotic, has been shown to induce/enhance the expression of EAAT2, resulting in reduced glutamate activity.
 Ceftriaxone has been shown to reduce the development and expression of tolerance to opiates and other drugs of abuse.
 EAAT2 may possess an important role in drug addiction and tolerance to addictive drugs.

 Upregulation of EAAT2 (GLT-1) causes impairment of prepulse inhibition, a sensory gating deficit present in schizophrenics and schizophrenia animal models.
 Some antipsychotics have been shown to reduce the expression of EAAT2.

 Interactions

-SLC1A2 has been shown to interact with JUB.
+SLC1A2 has been shown to interact with AJUBA.